Glass Collecting

 factories, designing and creating the treasures we have

-befriended and who so graciously shared their with me their knowledge.
-And,
+befriended who so graciously shared their knowledge with me.
+Lastly,

 it is dedicated to you, anyone and everyone, who has a passion